 Where established, it can carpet large areas of forest floor for much of the year – another part of its appeal.
-Even in the dead of winter you can easily find some wood sorrel to gain some vitamin C, brighten up a winter salad or add a citrus zing to a dish without resorting to far-travelled foreign lemons.
+Provided you aren’t in the frozen north, even in the dead of winter you can usually find some wood sorrel to gain some vitamin C, brighten up a winter salad or add a citrus zing to a dish without resorting to far-travelled foreign lemons.
 Its taste, which is at its best in spring, is sharp yet delicate – somewhere between grape skins and oranges and more refined than common sorrel.

 Like its coarser grassland cousin, wood sorrel works well with fish or can be used as a sharp garnish to cut across richer flavours.
 I love finding complementary ingredients growing together, and its not unusual to find fungi reclining in its soft green bed.
 I like it best straight from the ground as a refreshing wayside snack during warm autumn forays.
 Its flavour comes from oxalic acid which also makes your mouth water – both chemically and metaphorically.
 In large quantities, oxalic acid can remove enough calcium from your blood stream to make you ill, though you would have to physically graze it for a few hours to feel any effect so don’t let that put you off.

 Wood sorrel makes a nice edible garnish for a gin and tonic, and can be muddled with other herbs to lend its sourness to mojitos and other cocktails.
 My wife grows a lovely ornamental oxalis called purple shamrock (Oxalis triangularis), which makes a very pretty and tasty garnish.